awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 You can also use the `EndDate` option to only show email addresses that were added to the list *before* a certain date\.

-**To view a list of addresses that were added to the account\-level suppression list before a specific date**
+**To view a list of addresses that were added to your account\-level suppression list before a specific date**
 + At the command line, enter the following command:

   ```